Big questions about gender identity, sexual orientation and sexual fantasy

 You've got a lot of questions, but I think they seem to boil down to two central queries.
 How much stock do we put into our fantasies, or into what kind of erotica appeals to us when it comes to our sexual orientation?
 How can I be sure of what my orientation is, especially when I don't feel like I entirely fit in one clear box?

 Certainly, fantasy is one part of how we can determine sexual orientation, and one part of our sexuality.
 But only one, and one of many.
 In addition, where sexual orientation gets more complex than it already is is when we also have to figure our own gender identity into the equation.
-It'd sure be a lot simpler to figure out of we were heterosexual, homosexual or bisexual if gender were as simple a binary as those terms tend to imply it is, and we just picked our one of two, and then figured out which one of those two -- or both of those two -- we were attracted to.
+It'd sure be a lot simpler to figure out our sexual orientation if gender were as simple a binary as many people assume it is, and we just picked our one of two, and then figured out which one of those two -- or both of those two -- we were attracted to.

 But just like sexual orientation isn't a simple binary, neither is gender identity.
-We live in a world which divides gender by male or female (and, sometimes, that also includes consideration for those who are biologically one or the other, but feel more like the opposite sex -- but there's still an "opposite" in that equation, and thus, still a binary).
+We live in a world which often divides gender by male or female (and, sometimes, that also includes consideration for those who were assigned one or the other at birth, but feel more like the opposite sex -- but there's still an "opposite" in that equation, and thus, still a binary).
 So, with those two divisions, there aren't two sets of simple roles.
 The woman that I am may well be vastly different than the woman you are, and what 'woman" means to both of us probably varies, too.
 How we experience what it is to be woman likely differs, and how we identify who or what a woman is probably varies, too.
-I think "genderqueer" has valid uses, and so by all means does "transgender," but I also think it can give the false impression that if any one of us varies from a very limited set of roles, appearances or behaviours when it comes to gender that somehow our gender isn't "right," or isn't as it should be, when, in fact, gender identity varies very widely: it's people's ideas about gender, and gender constructs under a binary system that are limited.
+It's false to assume that if any one of us varies from a very limited set of roles, appearances or behaviours when it comes to gender that somehow our gender isn't "right," or isn't as it should be, when, in fact, gender identity varies very widely: it's people's ideas about gender, and gender constructs under a binary system that are limited.
+That's not to say that people who are trans or genderqueer are misguided, only that having a gender expression that doesn't match with the narrow expectations of masculinity or feminity doesn't automatically mean a person is trans.

 I think we also need to be very careful when it comes to confusing sexual orientation and our own gender identity, even though they obviously have something to do with each other.
-In other words, if we're biologically female, and identify as lesbian but then also find men have sexual appeal in some contexts, to consider that might be because we're not really female strikes me as an odd conclusion.
-What I'd consider first is that very, very few people are 100%, exclusively -- in action and in thought -- homosexual or heterosexual.
-The vast majority of us, instead, fall somewhere inside the poles of that spectrum.
+In other words, if we're assigned female at birth, and identify as lesbian but then also find men have sexual appeal in some contexts, to consider that might be because we're not really women strikes me as an odd conclusion.
+What I'd consider first is that very, very few people are 100%, exclusively -- in action and in thought -- attracted to one gender.
+The vast majority of us, instead, experience attraction to a mixture of genders.

-So, many lesbians either will have partnered with a male at some point, or may find men sexually interesting at one time or another.
+So, many lesbians either will have partnered with a man at some point, or may find men sexually interesting at one time or another.
 What defines a lesbian is a woman whose sexual and emotional attraction to women is either exclusive or primary.
-When we veer closer to bisexual, then we're talking about someone whose emotional and sexual attractions are a little more split down the middle: a person may still have stronger attraction to a given sex or gender, but for the most part, a bisexual is far more fluid in that respect than someone who is heterosexual or homosexual.
+When we veer closer to bisexual, then we're talking about someone whose emotional and sexual attractions are a little more varied: a person may still have stronger attraction to a given sex or gender, but for the most part, a bisexual is far more fluid in that respect than someone who is heterosexual or homosexual.

 Sexuality -- including sexual orientation -- is, to some degree, fluid, and really something it's not so smart to invest energy in thinking we can have some permanent definitive answer to.
 It's normal and human for many aspects of our sexuality to change some over time, especially since so much of sexuality is interpersonal, and who those other people in it are, what they're like, and what our dynamic with them is like are all serious wild cards.
 So, how you're most comfortable identifying now is what's important: start there, stay there, and don't worry about what will be best for you way down the road -- you'll find that out over time, at different times, and you can always make any adjustments that you need to.